pottootje1982/singalong-node/README.md

 ﻿# ExpressApp3

+- Bugs
+  -- Refresh token after hour
+  -- Fix 2 newlines for lyricsfreak
+  -- Fix '(Sitting in) dock of the bay' yielding empty title because of getMinimalTitle()

+- Features
+  -- add lyricfind for ''
-- add to playlist from FIP playlist
+  -- add to playlist from FIP playlist
-- use Track class client side as well so we can get rid of rawTracks
+  -- use Track class client side as well so we can get rid of rawTracks

-- use useMemo for playlists

-- implement play slider & skip to next/previous button
+-- implement play slider & skip to next/previous button
-- select device on which to play
+-- select device on which to play

+- Improvements
+  -- use useMemo for playlists
-- consider using material ui Alert for exception coming from server
+  -- consider using material ui Alert for exception coming from server